redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 The OpenShift Container Platform web console has been is also updated for cluster administrators to install Operators, as well as grant specific projects access to use the catalog of Operators available on the cluster.

-One of the Red Hat Supported Operator is the one we need, this means we don't need to install the operator, we just need to use it.
-As any other operator there are a set of objects (CRDs) we need to create to tell the operator how we want to install and operate.
+One of the Red Hat Supported Operators is the one we need for this lab, this means you don't need to install the operator itself but to use it.
+As any other operator there are a set of objects (CRDs) we need to create to tell the operator how we want to install and operate Prometheus.

 These are the objects we'll need to create:

-* Prometheus: defines number
+* Prometheus
 * ServiceMonitor
 * AlertManager